wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.1.1 =
+* Fix for the JS error when editing Widgets in the overrides which could cause widgets to disappear
+* Fix for the gantryUrl that could prevent some scripts from using SSL
+* Changed CSS margins for the Gantry Widget forms to fix spacing
+* Fixed loading font variants for Google Fonts
+* Updated Google Fonts catalogue to support all currently available fonts and variants
+* Fixes for the Strict Standard notices in PHP 5.4 when debug mode enabled

 = 4.1.0 =
 * Compatibility fix in the MooRainbow for the Visual Composer plugin